 Senna or sanai is small, perennial, branched medicinal shrub that is used as common laxative for treating constipation.
-For the medicinal purpose leaves and pods of the plant is used.
+For the medicinal purpose leaves and pods of the plant are used.
 The pods are milder and slower in action in comparison to leaves.
 For the medicinal purpose leaves are taken orally in the form of powder (1-2 grams), tincture (5-20 ml), decoction (20-50 ml), and compound infusion (20-50 ml).
 The main producer and exporter of senna products is India.
 Senna, which is used as medicine is the leaves and pods of Cassia species.
 Various cassia species that are used as Senna are Cassia angustifolia, Cassia senna, Cassia acutifolia and Cassia obovata, belonging to sub-family Caesalpiniaceae; family fabaceae/Leguminosae.

 Cassia angustifolia is known as Tinnevelly Senna (cultivated in eastern and southern India) and Cassia senna is known as Alexandrian senna (found along Egypt and Sudan).
 The vernacular names of senna are Sonamukhi (Hindi), Nilavaka (Malyalam), Mulkacha (Marathi), Nilavirai (Tamil) and Nilaponna (Telgu).